Smith Farm at Borderland

 Chris Kelly

-Chris graduated from Stonehill College in 2000 with degrees in Biology and Environmental Studies and began a career in biopharmaceutical manufacturing at Wyeth Biopharma in 2001 and transitioned to Cambrex Bioscience in 2004.
-Chris joined Acceleron Pharma in 2006 where he now holds the position of Senior Manager of Technical Operations .
-He is responsible for planning and executing drug substance manufacturing campaigns at Acceleron’s clinical manufacturing facility in Cambridge, MA.
-The material produced from these campaigns is used for early phase clinical studies across Acceleron’s multiple therapeutic areas.
-Chris resides in Easton with his wife, Marie, and 3 sons, Ian, Jacob, and Benjamin.
+Chris graduated from Stonehill College in 2000 with degrees in Biology and Environmental Studies and began a career in the biopharmaceutical industry.
+Chris spent 16 years at Acceleron Pharma where he was responsible for planning and executing biologics drug substance manufacturing campaigns at Acceleron’s clinical manufacturing facility in Cambridge, MA.
+Currently, Chris is the Director of the Manufacturing,

 PRESS FAQs RESOURCES